All the Support Champions for the videogame Paladins

 - Tragic Keepsake:

-- When the Magistrate came to sacrifice her sister to the Abyss, they cut off her sister's braid and gave it to her as a keepsake.
+- When Corvus came to sacrifice her sister to the Abyss, he cut off her sister's braid and gave it to her as a keepsake.
 Furia wears the braid in her hair as a reminder of her fallen sibling.

 - She also keeps a locket with pictures of her and her sister wrapped around her blade's handle.
-During her weapon inspect, she will open it and gaze at the pictures for a moment.
+During her weapon inspect, she will open it and gaze at the pictures for a straight five seconds.

 - Winged Humanoid: She's an angel with great, flaming wings.
 While she can't fly with them in-game, she can use them to quickly dash with Wings of Wrath.

 - Wings Do Nothing: Played with.
-She can't truly fly with them, but she does hover off the ground when not on her mount.
+She can't truly fly with them outside of cinematics, but she does hover off the ground when not on her mount.
 She also uses them to fly backwards (again, still hovering) and launch homing fireballs at enemies.
 When jumping, her wings also allow her to float for a tad longer than normal.

 The Lightning Orc